 The first step to getting rid of an abandoned vending machine is to contact the last known supplier to service it.
 If you don't know who that is, check the equipment for their contact information.
 It's typically on a sticker above the coin and dollar bill mechanisms.
 If there is no information, proceed to step two.

 NOTE: If it's a Coke or Pepsi machine, look on the side of it for the machine information.
 There should be a serial number and an outlet number (for a Coke machine) or an asset number (for a Pepsi machine).
 Contact your local Coke or Pepsi vending sales center with this information and ask to speak with the full-service supervisor.
-This is the person in charge of scheduling service on the vending machines in their territory.
+This person is in charge of scheduling service on the vending machines in their territory.

 Step 2: Place a note on the machine

 If Coke or Pepsi confirms that it's not their equipment, the next step would be to put a notice on the machine for 30 days that asks the supplier to remove it or speak with someone in management.
-During this time, try reaching out to another vending company near you to see if they have any information that would help.
+During this time, try contacting another vending company near you to see if they have any information that would help.
 (They might even offer to begin servicing the equipment.)

 Step 3: Send a certified letter